Testament (band): Commercial breakthrough (1989–1992)

 Testament released their third studio album, Practice What You Preach, in August 1989.
-The album minimized the occult and gothic themes found in the lyrical content of their first two albums, instead focusing on real-life issues such as politics and corruption, and while staying true to its thrash metal roots, it saw the band drawing influences from traditional heavy metal, jazz fusion and progressive/technical metal.
-Practice What You Preach was a commercial breakthrough for Testament, reaching at number 77 on the Billboard 200, and it was accompanied by three singles (the title track, "The Ballad" and "Greenhouse Effect") that received significant airplay from AOR radio stations and MTV's Headbangers Ball, further helping raise the band's profile.
-Testament toured for almost a year behind Practice What You Preach with several bands, including Overkill, Annihilator, Wrathchild America, Mortal Sin, Xentrix, Nuclear Assault, Savatage, Flotsam and Jetsam, Mordred, Dark Angel and a then-relatively unknown Primus.
-Despite selling over 450,000 copies, the album has never been certified gold by the RIAA.
+The album minimized the occult and gothic themes found in the lyrical content of their first two albums, instead focusing on social issues such as politics and corruption.
+While staying true to its thrash metal roots, the album also saw the band draw influences from a variety of musical genres, such as traditional heavy metal, jazz fusion and progressive metal.
+Practice What You Preach was a commercial breakthrough for Testament, reaching at number 77 on the Billboard 200, and it was accompanied by three singles – the title track, "The Ballad" and "Greenhouse Effect" – that received significant airplay from AOR radio stations and MTV's Headbangers Ball, further helping raise the band's profile.
+Testament toured for nearly a year behind Practice What You Preach, performing with numerous bands such as Overkill, Annihilator, Wrathchild America, Mortal Sin, Xentrix, Nuclear Assault, Savatage, Flotsam and Jetsam, Mordred, Dark Angel and a then-lesser known Primus.
+Despite selling more than 450,000 copies, the album has never been certified gold by the RIAA.

 In October 1990, Testament released their fourth studio album Souls of Black.
 Although reviews were mixed, the album managed to sell respectably, in no doubt largely off the strength of the single title track, and saw the band perform on arena tours, including the European Clash of the Titans tour with Megadeth, Slayer and Suicidal Tendencies.
 Testament supported Souls of Black with two North American tours, opening for Judas Priest on their Painkiller tour from October to December 1990, and Slayer on their Seasons in the Abyss tour from January to March 1991.
 They also toured Japan, and played shows with Anthrax and Sepultura.
-Shortly after completing the Souls of Black tour, the band released their first VHS documentary Seen Between the Lines, containing live clips recorded during the Souls of Black world tour, four promotional music videos and video interview segments.
+Shortly after the Souls of Black tour's completion, the band released their first VHS documentary Seen Between the Lines, containing live clips recorded during the Souls of Black world tour, four promotional music videos and video interview segments.